 In the summer of this year, the new Tree of Peace will be planted in Žilina, which will be dedicated to all victims of the Holocaust.
 The event will take place under the auspices of His Excellency Boaz Modai, Ambassador of the State of Israel to the Slovak Republic.
 The Žilina’s memorial tree will have a special name: The Tree of Peace to Holocaust victims. Žilina did not escape key moments in our modern history either, and unfortunately it was also the scene of these sad events.
 By planting a memorial tree, Servare et Manere will commemorate victims of the Holocaust not only from Žilina or Slovakia, but also all civil war victims of the European Jewish population during the WW2.
 About 6 million Jews were murdered during the Jewish ethnic genocide.
-From the territory of the then Slovak state, 68 000 to 71 000 Jews were deported to concentration camps.
-These Concentration centers have been set up for deportation from Slovakia: in Bratislava – Patrónka; Sereď – Jewish camp; Nováky – Jewish camp; Poprad – Barracks under Gerlach; Žilina – Military camp, Štefánik’s barracks.
-The Žilina Center was intended for 2 500 Jews and began operating on March 21, 1942.
-Under the title of the Žilina Concentration Center, there are on 92 sheets together with the appendix a list of 1 882 Jews from Žilina, including children and pensioners.
-The Presidium of the Ministry of the Interior abolished this center on October 24, 1942 and leaving only the centers in Sereď and Nováky.
+From the territory of the then Slovak state, 68 000 to 71 000 Jews were deported to Concentration camps.
+These Concentration Centres have been set up for deportation from Slovakia: in Bratislava – Patrónka; Sereď – Jewish camp; Nováky – Jewish camp; Poprad – Barracks under Gerlach; Žilina – Military camp, Štefánik’s barracks.
+The Žilina Centre was intended for 2 500 Jews and began operating on March 21, 1942.
+Under the title of the Žilina Concentration Centre, there are on 92 sheets together with the appendix a list of 1 882 Jews from Žilina, including children and pensioners.
+The Presidium of the Ministry of the Interior abolished this centre on October 24, 1942 and leaving only the centre in Sereď and Nováky.

 The Tree of Peace in Žilina will have another peculiarity.
 Together with Dr. Ori Fragman-Sapir from the Jerusalem Botanical Gardens we selected a kind of tree that grows naturally in Israeli nature and at the same time will be able to grow in the conditions of Žilina.
 The Tree of Peace in Žilina will be the second memorial tree in Žilina within this international project and in the order of the 8th Slovak Tree of Peace in general.